 (Plugins – Installed Plugins)

-This takes you to the WordPress ‘Plugins’ area …
+This brings you to the WordPress ‘Plugins’ section …

 To remove the “Hello Dolly” plugin, click Delete …

 Confirm that you want to remove this plugin and delete all related files …